fnoscommunity/fpksrc/README.md

 # Discord
-SynoCommunity is now on Discord!
+FnOScommunity is now on Discord!

 [![Discord](https://img.shields.io/discord/732558169863225384?color=7289DA&label=Discord&logo=Discord&logoColor=white&style=for-the-badge)](https://discord.gg/nnN9fgE7EF)

 # spksrc
 spksrc is a cross compilation framework intended to compile and package software for Synology NAS devices.
-Packages are made available via the [SynoCommunity repository].
+Packages are made available via the [FnOScommunity repository].

 # DSM 7
 DSM 7 was released on June 29 2021 as Version 7.0.41890.

-* The main issue we had with our reposity is fixed in [spkrepo](https://github.com/SynoCommunity/spkrepo/pull/112) and online since February 2024
+* The main issue we had with our reposity is fixed in [spkrepo](https://github.com/FnOScommunity/spkrepo/pull/112) and online since February 2024
   - before the repository deliverd DSM 6 packages for Systems with DSM 7, when no DSM 7 package was available
   - this gave errors like "invalid file format" (or "package requires root privileges")
   - you still get this error when manually installing a DSM 6 package on DSM 7
 * You find the status of the former packages in the issue [#4524] **Meta: DSM7 package status**
 * New packages support DSM 7 from initial package version (and some require at least DSM 7).
 * **ATTENTION**: As reported, package configuration settings may be lost following the upgrade to DSM 7 and the execution of a Package repair.
-Make sure to backup your settings and configuration for your SynoCommunity packages before installation of DSM 7 to facilitate restoration if needed.
+Make sure to backup your settings and configuration for your FnOScommunity packages before installation of DSM 7 to facilitate restoration if needed.

 ## Contributing